Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 7380 questions found out of 10982 clips
+* 7377 questions found out of 10993 clips
-* 7086 non-trolling & on-topic questions found out of 7380 total questions
+* 7083 non-trolling & on-topic questions found out of 7377 total questions
-* 369 questions found with no other references
+* 366 questions found with no other references
 ## grouped by date
+* 2023-08-18: 0 of 2 questions found with no other references
 * 2023-08-15: 8 of 15 questions found with no other references
 * 2023-07-04: 1 of 7 questions found with no other references
 * 2023-06-27: 2 of 19 questions found with no other references
 * 2023-06-23: 0 of 1 questions found with no other references
 * 2023-06-20: 8 of 33 questions found with no other references
 * 2023-06-16: 0 of 3 questions found with no other references
-* 2023-06-13: 1 of 8 questions found with no other references
+* 2023-06-13: 1 of 7 questions found with no other references
 * 2023-06-09: 0 of 4 questions found with no other references
 * 2023-06-08: 0 of 3 questions found with no other references
 * 2023-06-02: 0 of 20 questions found with no other references